WrightonLabCSU/DRAM/README.md

 DRAM.py distill -i annotation/annotations.tsv -o genome_summaries --trna_path annotation/trnas.tsv --rrna_path --rrna_path annotation/rrnas.tsv
 ```
 This will generate the distillate and liquor files.

+## System Requirements
+DRAM has a large memory burden and is designed to be run on high performance computers.
+DRAM annotates against a large
+variety of databases which must be processed and stored.
+Setting up DRAM with KEGG Genes and UniRef90 will take up ~500
+GB of storage after processing and require ~512 GB of RAM while using KOfam and skipping UniRef90 will mean all
+processed databases will take up ~30 GB on disk and will only use ~128 GB of RAM while processing.
+DRAM annotation
+memory usage depends on the databases used.
+When annotating with UniRef90 around 220 GB of RAM is required.
+If the KEGG
+gene database has been provided and UniRef90 is not used then memory usage is around 100 GB of RAM.
+If KOfam is used to
+annotate KEGG and UniRef90 is not used then less than 50 GB of RAM is required.
+DRAM can be run with any number of
+processors on a single node.